ciscoheat/superforms-web/src/routes/migration/+page.md

 </script>
 ```

+> The `FormPathLeaves` type is there to prevent using a schema field that isn't at the end of the schema (the "leaves" of the schema tree)

-Also note that **arrays and objects cannot be used in formFieldProxy**.
+Also note that arrays and objects **cannot** be used in `formFieldProxy`.
 So if your schema is defined as:

 ```ts
 import { formFieldProxy } from 'sveltekit-superforms/client';